Welcome to Empowered Recovery Center

 Talk therapies such as cognitive-behavioral therapy (CBT) are often used in ecstasy addiction treatment.
 These techniques help people identify and alter the thoughts and behaviors contributing to their substance abuse and find healthier coping mechanisms.

 Additionally, talk therapies run in individual sessions or during group therapy.
-Finding a support group can be combined with CBT, as clients find support from others who truly understand their challenges.
+Support groups can be combined with CBT, as clients find support from others who truly understand their challenges.

 It’s time to reclaim your life